timwayburn/RockPaperScissors/README.md

 # Projinda-16
 Projekt till Projindan 16 - Tim Wayburn/ Philippa Örnell

 Our first attempt ever to create a simple JavaFX program.
+(Warning for sloppiness).
-(Warning for sloppiness) It is a button based Rock Paper Scissors game.
+It is a button based Rock Paper Scissors game.
 Works best with sounds!

 To run the game: